Outpatient Behavioral Health Services

 Neuropsychological evaluations are covered by many major insurance providers as a medical benefit, if it is deemed medically necessary.
 Once a referral is made, we will work with you to determine if this is a covered benefit in your insurance plan.

-The Children’s Institute is a participating provider with the behavioral health plan networks of Highmark, UPMC Health Plan, and Community Care Behavioral Health Organization.
+The Children’s Institute is a participating provider with the behavioral health plan networks of Highmark, UPMC Health Plan, and Community Care Behavioral Health Organization (CCBHO is outpatient only).